McLean Hospital Title:

-- Medical Director, Behavioral Health Integration, Partners Population Health
+- Medical Director, Behavioral Health Integration, Population Health

-- Medical Director, Evaluation and Research, Partners Population Health
+- Medical Director, Evaluation and Research, Population Health

 Dr. Forester’s research focuses on novel treatment approaches to manage the disabling behavioral complications of dementia, such as agitation and aggression.
 Dr. Forester’s work also includes studies using brain imaging techniques and careful clinical assessment to better understand the causes of depression and bipolar disorder in later life and to identify promising new targets for effective treatments.

 Dr. Forester leads the Geriatric Psychiatry Research Program, founded in 2000, and the Geriatric Mood Disorders Research Program, founded in 2005.
 He is dedicated to pursuing a better understanding of the relationship between brain function and behavioral symptoms of Alzheimer’s and related dementias in older adults.
 He also researches the neurobiological causes and correlates of mood changes and disorders in later life, and the relationship between cognitive impairment and mood changes.
 Dr. Forester and his team are committed to helping develop and test novel treatments that will improve quality of life for older adults.